Ajouad/streamlit-laliga/README.md

 docker run -p 8501:8501 your-image-name

 This command maps port 8501 inside the container to port 8501 on your machine.
+We copy the data into the container which is not the best way (we would prefer to use volumes), but actually the dataset is quite small.

 ### 3. Access the Streamlit App:
 With the container running, open a web browser and navigate to: